dylancj9/imc-prosperity-4/README.md

 # Une Baguette Fromage 🥖🧀

-This write-up shares the strategies, infrastructure, insights, and research process that brought us to **🏆 1st place in Europe, 🏆 4th place globally** out of 18,803 teams in **IMC Prosperity 4 (2026)**, a 5-round international quantitative trading competition with both algorithmic trading and manual quant challenges.
-Overall, our team was awarded **$3500 prize money** for top performance and achieved a final PnL score of **1,386,318 XIREC**.
+This write-up shares the strategies, research process, and infrastructure that brought us to **🏆 1st place in Europe, 🏆 4th place globally** out of 18,803 teams in **IMC Prosperity 4 (2026)**, a 5-round international quantitative trading competition with both algorithmic trading and manual quant challenges.
+Overall, our team was awarded **$3,500 prize money** for top performance and achieved a final PnL score of **1,386,318 XIREC**.

 <table width="80%">
   <tbody>